How to account for VAT on services when a vehicle, ship or aircraft is provided, together with a driver or crew for the transport of goods.

 The place of supply of freight transport and related services supplied to customers who are not ‘in business’ is as follows:

-- from the EU to a third country, where the transport is performed in proportion to the distances covered
+- from the UK or EU to a third country, where the transport is performed in proportion to the distances covered

 - related services, where physically performed